m-barthelemy/vpn-webauth/README.md

 While IKEv2 permits, in theory, the use of a second round of authentication, default VPN clients installed on OS such as MacOs and Windows have very little compatibility with it.

-This project uses the `ext-auth` Strongswan plugin to provide an additional layer of authentication via a user web login and optional 2FA token.
+This project uses the `ext-auth` Strongswan plugin to provide an additional layer of authentication via a user web login and optional 2FA.
 This can help to protect your organization aganist VPN credentials or certificates being leaked or stolen.

+It can also help achieve compliance with some security standards requiring MFA to be implemented for VPNs giving access to sensitive environments.

 This tool compatible with all VPN clients and operating systems.

-It can also help achieve compliance with some security standards requiring MFA to be implemented for VPNs giving access to sensitive environments.

 ## How does it work?

  - The user registers to the webapp (_before_ connecting to the VPN)
- - They authenticate using OAuth2 (for now, only Google is supported)
+ - They authenticate using OAuth2 (for now, Google and Azure Directory are supported)
- - Optionally, they are required to complete additional authentication, using an OTP token (independent from any Google/OAuth2 2FA), TouchID/FaceID or a physical security key.
+ - Optionally, they are required to complete additional authentication, using an OTP token (independent from the OAuth2 provider 2FA), TouchID/FaceID or a physical security key.
  - A "session" is created with the user email, their source IP address and the time when they completed the web authentication
  - They now connect to the VPN.
 Strongswan's `ext-auth` plugin calls this webapp to check if the user has successfully completed a web authentication recently and from the same source IP address.
 If not, the connection is rejected.